Give your next fundraiser that special “wow” factor with a Booster Glow Run! Find out what a glow...

 How to Set up a Glow Run (or Fun Run) in Five Steps

 Are you wanting to pull-off an amazing Glow Run or Fun Run for your next school fundraiser?
-You might have a thousand questions swirling in your head like how should you put together an awesome fundraising committe, how to set up a Glow Run that gets students excited, and if you can get people to donate so all your hard work is worth it.
+You might have a thousand questions swirling in your head like how should you put together an awesome fundraising committee, what are some Glow Run ideas, how to set up a Fun Run that gets students excited, and if you can get people to donate so all your hard work is worth it.

 Well, you came to the right place!
 This blog is all about teaching you how to set up a Glow Run or Fun Run, put on a fantastic event day, and do it all in five simple steps!

 For starters let’s talk about what a Glow Run is.
 While these steps will help you plan any type of runathon event, we are specifically focusing on a Glow Run.

 A Glow Run is an indoor runathon done with the lights off and the running track and surrounding areas of the gym lit up with special touches of glowing light.
 It’s a little different than a Fun Run in that, at a Fun Run, the lights would be on and instead of glow lighting you would use balloons, inflatables and other decorations to create that classic Booster ambiance.